Josh-Cena/eslint-config-jc/docs/guide.md

 ### Clear developer intent

-During refactor, a big hazard is unclarity of whether a specific construct is guarding against a potential edge-case, or simply being over-pessimistic.
+During refactor, a big hazard is being unclear about whether a specific construct is guarding against a potential edge-case, or simply being over-pessimistic.
 Do NOT program overly defensively—only when such edge-cases are actually reachable.
 For example, if there can only ever be three values passed to a switch-case, do not add a default case.